GIScience/ors-map-client/README.md

 #### Configuration ####

 It is possible to configure/disable some app features and behaviors by changing the values of the `src/config/app-config.js`.
 It is also possible to change the app theme/colors by changing the values of `src/config/theme.js`.
 The app logo can also be changed in the `app-config` file.
+The available filters/options to be used in the services are defined in the ors-map-filters.
+They can be adjusted according the needs.
+Other files can be used to adjust app configurations are the `layer-zoom-mapping.js`, `settings-options.js` and the `default-map-settings.js`.

 #### Plug-ins ####

 It is possible to add plug-ins to the application in order to change its behavior or extend it.
-Please check the `src/plugins` folder, the [plugins readme](src/plugins/readme.md) and the [plugin example](src/plugins/plugin-example/plugin-example.js) for more details.
+Please check the `src/plugins` folder, the [plug-ins readme](src/plugins/readme.md) and the [plugin example](src/plugins/plugin-example/plugin-example.js) for more details.

 ### Add language ###